 The Zambezi Queen is a one of kind floating five-star hotel.
 She isn’t built for speed or distance, but for comfort, style, and luxury.
 All while offering her guests sweeping views of the Chobe flood plain and the wildlife that ensues.

 For four nights we spent our time cruising up and down the Chobe River taking in the sights of the incredible birdlife, flood plains, and varying wildlife.

 We arrived on board the Zambezi Queen as she floated from her mooring point on the Chobe River.
 The Queen is serviced by small tender boats that deliver guest to the full team giving an African song and dance welcome.

 After our introduction to the Queen, we made our way to the top level.
 The top floor includes a massive lounge, decks, and dining area.
 A quick safety briefing and some welcome drinks later we headed down to our rooms before lunch.

-All of the rooms on board the Zambezi Queen have personal balconies offering never ending views of the Chobe river.
+All of the rooms on the Zambezi Queen have personal balconies offering neverending views of the Chobe River.
 We got lucky and were given the forward room.
 The front rooms house a balcony that encompasses the room giving tremendous views at water level.

 The large glass doors opened the whole room up, allowing us to soak up the ambiance of the African river.

 Cruising on the Zambezi Queen

 Staying directly on the Chobe river is one of the unique experiences to have in Africa.
 Our first evening on the Queen we cruised a few kilometers up and down the river taking in the wildlife from all sides.